butfirstchai.com

 A bowl of raw oats mixture

-I like to use a rubber spatula and fold the mixture until no trace of dry items.
-One of the reasons we use rolled or old-fashioned oats is because they can withstand moisture.
+I like to use a rubber spatula and fold the mixture until no trace of dry ingredients remains.
+One of the reasons we use rolled or old-fashioned oats is that they can withstand moisture.

 A lined baking sheet with pressed layer of oats mixture ready to be baked.